Gilaine-UOT/Crowdfunding_ETL/README.md

 ### Building an ETL pipeline using Python and Pandas to extract and transform data and PostgreSQL with pgAdmin to load

-## Jupyter Notebook Extract/Transform
+## Jupyter Notebook used to Extract and Transform

-Run this file to generate the clean CSV output tables
+generated the clean CSV output tables

-## Entity Relationship Diagram: Crowdfunding_ERD.png
+## Entity Relationship Diagram: Crowdfunding_ERD

 Visualization of the cleaned tables & their relationships